 - Why it matters: Aging teams and a shortage of mid-career leaders are creating gaps.
 Many firms report a lack of supervisors or PMs for projects funded by federal programs or tight industrial schedules.

-- Marketing angle: Make your leadership bench a visible asset.
-Highlight experienced superintendents, certified PMs, and mentorship programs that cultivate next-generation leaders.
+- Marketing angle: Your leadership bench is a visible asset.
+Highlight experienced superintendents, certified PMs, and internal recruitment programs that cultivate next-generation leaders.

-- Extra tip: Case studies that showcase on-time delivery or complex project management wins resonate with clients concerned about risk.
 Identify rising stars and train from within.

+- Extra tip: Showcase case studies with on-time delivery or complex project management wins.
+These resonate with clients concerned about risk.

 3. Civil Engineers & Construction Inspectors